grafana/prometheus-pulsar-remote-write/README.md

                                  External label to identify replicas.
 Can be specified multiple times.
       --pulsar.url=""            The URL of the remote Pulsar server to send samples to.
-Example:
+Example: pulsar://pulsar-proxy:6650
-                                 pulsar://pulsar-proxy:6650.
-None, if empty.
+                                 or pulsar+ssl://pulsar-proxy:6651.
+None, if
+                                 empty.
       --pulsar.connection-timeout=30s
                                  The timeout to use when connection to the remote Pulsar server.